Marine Corps University Video (above)

 The educational programs of Command and Staff College and Marine Corps War College are also accredited by the Chairman of the Joint Chiefs of Staff through the Process for Accreditation of Joint Education.
 Both programs meet the requirements for Joint Professional Military Education Phase I and Phase II, respectively.

-Marine Corps War College (MCWAR), School of Advanced Warfighting (SAW), Command and Staff College (CSC), Expeditionary Warfare School (EWS), College of Distance Education and Training (CDET), Foreign Professional Military Education (FPME), Strategy and Policy Course (SPC), Commandant’s Professional Reading List (CPRL), and Enlisted Professional Military Education (EPME)
+Marine Corps War College (MCWAR), School of Advanced Warfighting (SAW), Command and Staff College (CSC), Expeditionary Warfare School (EWS), College of Distance Education and Training (CDET), and The College of Enlisted Military Education (CEME).

 Visit the Marine Corps University HERE!